Crafts, gardens &

 Meet and greet on arrival.

 A chauffeur will drive us to our home with a brief stop en route to see Osaka Castle at night.
+Those travelling from South Africa and the USA can either meet us at the airport arrival lounge or at the houses.

-A quick nightcap and sweet dreams as you settle in to your home base for the next 13 days
+A quick nightcap and sweet dreams as you settle in to your home base for the next 15 days

 Our home base midway between Kyoto and Osaka